randriu/synthesis/README.md

 sudo ./install.sh
 ```

-Compilation of the tool and of all of its prerequisites will take about an hour.
+Compilation of the tool and of all of its prerequisites will take a couple of hours.
 To accelerate compilation, we recommend enabling multiple CPU cores on your VM.
 Such multi-core compilation is quite memory-intensive, therefore, we recommend allocating a significant amount of RAM on your VM as well.
-As a rule of thumb, we recommend allocating at least 1.5 GB RAM per core.
-For instance, for a VM with 4 CPU cores and at least 6 GB of RAM, the compilation should take around 20 minutes.
+As a rule of thumb, we recommend allocating at least 2 GB RAM per core.
+For instance, for a VM with 4 CPU cores and at least 8 GB of RAM, the compilation should take around 30 minutes.
 Any errors you encounter during the compilation are most likely caused by the lack of memory: try to allocate more RAM for your VM or disable multi-core compilation (see exported variable COMPILE_JOBS in the script install.sh).

 ## Initial testing of the artifact